heyjoekim/SnowModelDoc/README.md

 Anna Grunes (Our god and savior) has published her model on GitHub.
 Her publication should follow soon!
 The link to her github is: [Anna's SnowModel][https://github.com/agrunes/SnowModel/].

+Anna's development added a different rain/snow threshold using wet bulb temperature and a bunch of different changes to work for the Northeast US.
 We can clone her github repo on terminal:
 ```
 git clone https://github.com/agrunes/SnowModel
 ```